abubake/WaterLinked-Underwater-GPS-G2/README.md

 # Section 2 GOPRO Setup

-For the GOPRO for best clarity in murky conditions I experimentally determined an attachable "snorkeling filter" paired with an attached underwater light at full brightness to best enhance the clarity of the video.
+To achieve the best clarity for a GOPRO in murky conditions I experimentally determined an attachable "snorkeling filter" paired with an attached underwater light at full brightness to best enhance the clarity of the video.
 Second to this was the pairing of the light with no filter.
 The light iteself seemed to have the greatest effect on visibilty, enabling more of the lake bottom where testing was done to be seen, with greater clarity.

 ## GOPRO and light Setup